We are here to assist all victims and survivors identified in the Victims and Survivors (Northern Ireland) Order 2006.

 In some cases, we may be able to assist you directly, through the Individual Needs Programme.
 This is a funding Programme that enables us to offer financial assistance in certain circumstances.

-The new Individual Needs Programme will operate from April 2017 onwards.
-It will focus on delivering services based on need.
+The new Individual Needs Programme is operational from April 2017 onwards.
+It focuses on delivering services based on need.

 The new Programme will incorporate the following elements:

 For existing clients registered with VSS by 31 March 2017, who have been confirmed eligible for the current 2016/17 Programme:

 - A £500 Self Directed Assistance Payment for all eligible clients;

 - Those who are bereaved of a spouse/partner or both parents as a direct result of the Conflict, and